 Cavities are the most common disease among today’s youth, yet diet is a topic often neglected in dental offices.
-Everyone knows that sugar is bad for their teeth, but this in-depth explanation shows exactly how the modern diet is driving dental disease.
+Everyone knows that sugar is bad for their teeth, but this in-depth explanation shows exactly how the modern diet is driving the dental disease.

 How Does Your Diet Impact Your Dental Health?

 It’s no secret that sugar causes cavities by damaging the protective layer of enamel on your teeth.
-However, this simplified explanation is what leads many people to underestimating the true power their diet has over their oral health.
+However, this simplified explanation is what leads many people to underestimate the true power their diet has over their oral health.

 Unfortunately, many people are not seeing the full picture because making good food choices is such an under-discussed topic in modern dental offices, which has led many people to believe that they can eat whatever they want, so long as they brush and floss twice a day.
 However, that’s simply not true.
 As I always say, you can’t out-brush a bad diet.